-For the three months ended January 31, 2024, the Company settled 0.2 million shares that were unsettled open market repurchases under its share repurchase program as of October 31, 2023.
-The Company did not repurchase or settle any additional shares during the three months ended January 31, 2024.
-As of January 31, 2024, the Company had a remaining authorization of approximately \$1.0 billion for future share repurchases.
+For the three six months ended January 31, 2024 April 30, 2024, the Company repurchased and settled 2.8 million shares under its share repurchase program through open market repurchases, which included 0.2 million shares that were unsettled open market repurchases under its share repurchase program as of October 31, 2023.
+Additionally, as of April 30, 2024, the Company did not repurchase or settle any additional shares during had unsettled open market repurchases of 0.3 million shares.
+Shares repurchased for the three six months ended January 31, 2024 April 30, 2024 were recorded as a \$50 million reduction to stockholders' equity.
+As of January 31, 2024 April 30, 2024, the Company had a remaining authorization of approximately \$1.0 \$0.9 billion for future share repurchases.